Azure/AKS-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/Apps/RatingsApp/README.md

 2. The public repo for the Fruit Smootie Web Frontend: git clone https://github.com/MicrosoftDocs/mslearn-aks-workshop-ratings-web.git

-3. This repo  - /Enterprise-Scale-for-AKS/Scenarios/Secure-Baseline/Terraform/08-Workload
+3. This repo, for the application code  - /Enterprise-Scale-for-AKS/Scenarios/Secure-Baseline/Apps/RatingsApp